cyberbotics/webots-doc/robotis-op2/foreword.md

 sudo apt-get install espeak
 ```

-In first chapters, all simulation model features of the Robotis OP 2 will be
+In first chapters, all simulation model features of the ROBOTIS OP 2 will be
 presented and examples included in Webots will be explained.

 Then, in following chapters, we will see different interactions with the